Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **July 3rd, 2013 - 00:07:10**

 I had a strange dream.
 I was on top of a tower in some big city.
 I had a big sword.
 I just killed a man.
 People were applauding me.
 I didn't get why.
 It was strange.
 I wonder what it means.
 Mother wouldn't tell me.
 The Eyes say that it means I have a good future.
 I'll just have to wait.

 ---

+**March 2nd, 2013 - 11:18:21**

+I got taken to the outside world today.
+It was a class trip.
+We looked at the humans and what they do.
+Humans are funny.
+I like it though.
+They have interesting things.
+They can dress how they want.
+They have freedoms.

+---